-The Tweed has three libraries located in Tweed Heads, Kingscliff, Murwillumbah.
-For more information vist Richmond-Tweed Library Service.
+The Tweed has 3 libraries located in Tweed Heads, Kingscliff, Murwillumbah.
+See Richmond-Tweed Library Service

-The Tweed Regional Gallery and Margaret Olley Art Centre is a stunning attraction for the Tweed and community facility of Tweed Shire Council.
-For more information visit Art Gallery
+The Tweed Regional Gallery and Margaret Olley Art Centre is a stunning attraction and Council facility.

 Tweed is home to the world-heritage listed National Parks of Wollumbin / Mount Warning, the Nightcap Ranges, the Border Ranges and a portion of Lamington National Park.
-National Parks Website
+See National Parks website

-Gold Coast International Airport is the gateway to the Tweed offering local, inter-and intrastate services.
+Gold Coast International Airport is the gateway to the Tweed offering local and interstate services.